ninnex/minesweeper-API/README.md

 To put a flag (green 11 code) use double-click.

-You can save a game using the Save button and then you can load it using the Load button
+You can save the current game using the Save button and then you can load it using the Load button

 # Play the game